Sivasai2207/sivasai2207/README.md

 <h2>About Me : </h2>
-<h3 align="center">I'm a developer and Computer Science & Engineering Undergrad
+<h3 align="center">I'm a developer and Computer Science & Engineering Masters
-Sathyabama Institute of Science & Technology
+University Of Texas At Arlington
-Bachelor of Engineering in Computer Science
+Master of Science in Computer Science
-June 2019 - May 2023
-Pursuing Bachelor of Computer Science from Sathyabama University, Got some cool People with the same mindset To collaborate!
+Pursuing Masters of Computer Science from University Of Texas At Arlington, Got some cool People with the same mindset To collaborate!
 And it was a great exposure and it was a great place to explore many stuffs related to Programming.</h3>

 </br>